-The crew were all killed whilst on a training exercise from Wigsley, 1654 HCU.
-Had this crew lived, they might well have been posted to 97 Squadron, or one of the other PFF squadrons.
-They were at Wigsley at the same time as my father’s crew (see Thackway crew page), and also the crews of Coates, Flack, Wheble and Owen, all shortly to be posted to 97 Squadron.
+Had this crew lived, they might well have been posted to 97 Squadron or one of the other PFF squadrons.
+They were at Wigsley at the same time as the following future 97 Squadron crews: Thackway, Coates, Flack, Wheble, and Owen.

-Another link with 97 Squadron is that their CO at Wigsley, who authorised their last flight, was Edward Porter, who was to join 97 Squadron in 1944.
+Another link with 97 Squadron is that the Taylor crew’s CO at Wigsley, who authorised their last flight, was Edward Porter, who was to join 97 Squadron in 1944.

-On the evening of 22nd October 1943 it was allotted to Ewan Taylor and crew on their final ‘Command Bullseye’ exercise.
+On the evening of 22nd October 1943, Lancaster L7575 was allotted to Ewan Taylor and crew on their final ‘Command Bullseye’ exercise.
 The weather was atrocious: thunder storms in the afternoon, and in the evening, low cloud and misty rain.
 Infra-red bombing and fighter affiliation were cancelled due to bad weather and only searchlight cooperation possible.